xxdollars/Jobtask-Motion-Art/readme.md

 # Motion Art

-This is a jobTask  to convert figma to react with some functionality
+This is a jobTask to replicate the home page of the provided website Motion Art Effect.

 ## Setup